slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ## On perfectionism

-> *'The perfect is the enemy of the good.' -- Voltaire*
+> *"The perfect is the enemy of the good."
+-- Voltaire*

 Strive for excellence, not for perfection.
 From good enough you can derive success.
 From perfection you derive procastination, anxiety and depression.

 See yourself as a doist, not a perfectionist.
 This is liberating.

-> *'Think of your life merely as a long sequence of actions and decisions.
+> *"Think of your life merely as a long sequence of actions and decisions.
 If you’re like most people, many of these actions and decisions are sub-optimal.
 And what most of us mean when we say we’d like to “change” ourselves is simply that we’d like to make slightly more optimal actions and decisions.
 Keep your “self” out of your decisions, because most likely, it’s not about “you”.
 Simply ask yourself, “Is this a good thing to do?”
 Yes?
-Then go do it.' -- Mark Manson*
+Then go do it."
+-- Mark Manson*

-> *'Perfectionism doesn’t make you feel perfect; it makes you feel inadequate.' -- Maria Shriver*
+> *"Perfectionism doesn’t make you feel perfect; it makes you feel inadequate."
+-- Maria Shriver*

-> *'No one in the brief history of computing has ever written a piece of perfect software.
-It’s unlikely that you’ll be the first.' -- Andy Hunt*
+> *"No one in the brief history of computing has ever written a piece of perfect software.
+It’s unlikely that you’ll be the first."
+-- Andy Hunt*

-> *'The important work of moving the world forward does not wait to be done by perfect men.' -- George Eliot*
+> *"The important work of moving the world forward does not wait to be done by perfect men."
+-- George Eliot*

-> *'Something does not need to be perfect to be wonderful.
-Especially weddings.' -- Kevin Kelly*
+> *"Something does not need to be perfect to be wonderful.
+Especially weddings."
+-- Kevin Kelly*